Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 Let $\iota_1,\dots,\iota_n \in R$ be the elements corresponding to the projection maps $\ZZ_p^n \to \ZZ_p \to K$.
 Let $\calE$ be the connection on $X \times_K A_K(0,1)$ which is free on the basis $\be_1,\dots,\be_n$ for which

 then $\calE$ is regular \cite[Example~9.5.2]{kedlaya-book}.
 For $x \in X$ in the connected component corresponding to $A \in \ZZ_p^n$, $A$ is an exponent for $\calE_x$. \end{example}

 Example~\ref{exa:variable exponent} does not rule out the possibility that one can find constant exponents for regular connections whenever $X$ is connected.
-We make a more modest conjecture here. \begin{conj} Suppose that $I$ is open, $X$ is connected and affinoid with a finite Shilov boundary, and $\calE$ is regular of rank $n$.
+We make a more modest conjecture here. \begin{conj} Suppose that $I$ is open, $X$ is connected and affinoid with a finite Shilov boundary (the latter condition is automatic for $X$ a classical affinoid), and $\calE$ is regular of rank $n$.
 Suppose that there exist some $x \in X$, some closed subinterval $J$ of $I$ of positive length, and some $A \in \ZZ_p^n$ with $p$-adic non-Liouville differences such that $A$ is an exponent for $\calE_x$ on $J$.
 Then for all $x \in X$, $A$ is an exponent for $\calE_x$. \end{conj}

 We prove some partial results towards Conjecture~\ref{conj:finite Shilov boundary exponent}.
 A key point is the following ``bridge lemma''. \begin{lemma} Suppose that $I$ is open and $\calE$ is regular of rank $n$.
 Suppose that for some $x,y \in X$ and some closed subinterval $J$ of $I$ with nonempty interior, \begin{enumerate} \item[(a)] there exists $A \in \ZZ_p^n$ with $p$-adic non-Liouville differences which is an exponent for $\calE_x$ on $J$; \item[(b)] there exists $B \in \ZZ_p^n$ which is an exponent for both $\calE_x$ and $\calE_y$ on $J$. \end{enumerate} Then $A$ is an exponent for both $\calE_x$ and $\calE_y$. \end{lemma} \begin{proof} By Theorem~\ref{T:CM}(b), $A$ and $B$ are weakly equivalent, and hence equivalent since $A$ has $p$-adic non-Liouville differences.
 Hence $A$ is also an exponent for $\calE_{y}$ on $J$.
 By Corollary~\ref{C:extend exponent}, $A$ is an exponent for both $\calE_x$ and $\calE_{y}$. \end{proof}